bretwalker/pycheddar/README.markdown

     $ git clone http://github.com/jasford/pycheddar.git

-Eventually - but definitely not yet - you will be able to use easy_install like this:
+Eventually - but not just yet - you will be able to use easy_install like this:

     $ easy_install pycheddar